 The use of a bowsprit arises from the need to simplify maneuvers and to fly asymmetric sails.
 Asymmetric’s have a wider wind range for more all-around use than symmetric sails, increasing comfort and performance in any wind.
 The bowsprit, about one meter long, can also be used as an arm for the anchor – an aesthetically pleasing and functional design feature.

-What materials were used in building the boat?
+What materials were used in building the Italia 9.98 Club?

 Construction materials are the same for both the Club and Fuoriserie versions.
 Construction techniques and diligent attention to building are also common to both.